Ithius/song-localization/_songs/tellmestar.md

 © 1999 Bakery Music / Sony Music Entertainment Operating (Thailand) Co., Ltd.

-Thai localization by Ithius for non-commercial use only.
+English localization by Ithius for non-commercial use only.